-Cacti store moisture in their stems and use their spines as defense and to provide some protection from burning hot sun rays.
+Cacti store moisture in their stems and use their spines as a defense against the burning hot sun rays.
 They are low-maintenance plants for the home with a ton of character and a vast array of forms.
-Cacti are relatively maintenance-free except for infrequent watering and annual food.
-Many gardeners ask, "Should I repot my cactus?."
-They do not need repotting often, but once in a while, for soil replenishment and when the plant needs a larger pot.
-When to repot a cactus depends upon the plant and its condition.
+Cacti are relatively maintenance-free except for infrequent watering and annual feeding.
+Many gardeners ask, "Should I repot my cactus?"
+They do not need repotting often, but occasionally for soil replenishment and when the plant outgrows its current pot.
+When to repot a cactus depends on the plant and its condition.

 Tools for Repotting